Cyber Monday may be over, but great prices are here to stay.

 Smaller tire lugs decrease rolling resistance on hard and loose surfaces, like sand, asphalt and snow.
 Easy to transport; aluminum rims decrease weight compared to other fat tire bikes.
 Single gear mechanism prevents gear shift complications on hazardous terrain.
 Stylish tires and rims.

-The included coaster brake lacks the immediate stopping power of more traditional disc brakes.
+Coaster brake may lack the immediate stopping power of more traditional disc brakes.

 Men’s fat tire bikes may be slow and heavy, but there are few terrains they can’t handle.
 Whether you’re looking to traverse snow, sand, mud, or gravel, a fat tire bike can take you there.

 These bikes are designed to go where even mountain bikes can’t.
-Their tires create a floating sensation as your ride over snow or sand, and the low tire pressure helps with absorbing bumps.
+Their tires create a floating sensation when cycling over snow or sand, and the low tire pressure helps with absorbing bumps.
 The width of the tires vary from four to five inches and can determine how easily your bike will handle different terrain.
 While entry-level fat tire bikes can be quite heavy, high-end models have lightweight carbon fiber frames, which prevent the bike from sinking into sand and snow.

 Though they have fallen in price in recent years, a fat tire bike is still an investment that you should consider carefully.
 To learn more about the variations and features of men’s fat tire bikes, continue reading our shopping guide.
 If you’re ready to buy, take a look at our top picks.

 Choosing the right fat tire bike for you means asking yourself where you plan on riding most.
 A fat tire bike for mountain biking will look fairly different from a bike made for long rides in the snow or on the beach.